Parineeti Chopra: Commercial setbacks and renewed critical recognition (2021–present)

-Ribhu Dasgupta's espionage thriller Code Name: Tiranga became Chopra's first film of 2022.
-It received negative reviews and emerged as a commercial failure.
+Chopra's first film of 2022 was Dasgupta's espionage thriller Code Name: Tiranga, her second collaboration with the director.
+For her role, she learnt Krav Maga, an Israeli martial art developed for the Israel Defense Forces.
+It received negative reviews and emerged as a commercial failure at the box-office.
 Deepa Gahlot of Rediff.com wrote that Chopra "gets her fair share of the footage, but seems to equate scowling and squinting with seriousness of purpose."
-In her final film of the year, Chopra featured as Shraddha Gupta, a tour guide, in the ensemble film Uunchai, directed by Sooraj Barjatya under Rajshri Productions.
+Chopra next featured as Shraddha Gupta, a tour guide, in the ensemble film Uunchai, directed by Sooraj Barjatya under Rajshri Productions.
 Anuj Kumar of The Hindu opined that she "gets a half-baked character, and yet, she makes the most of it".
+The following year, Chopra reunited with Akshay Kumar in the disaster film Mission Raniganj, based on the Raniganj Coalfields collapse of 1989.
+Dismissing her role in it, Nandini Ramnath opined that she "contributes little beyond the support expected of the spouse".
+It emerged as a commercial failure at the box-office.